-Physical abuse is defined as the use of physical force that may result in bodily injury, physical pain, or impairment.
-Physical abuse may include but is not limited to such acts of violence as striking (with or without an object), hitting, beating, pushing, shoving, shaking, slapping, kicking, pinching, and burning.
-In addition, inappropriate use of drugs and physical restraints, force-feeding, and physical punishment of any kind also are examples of physical abuse (NCEA, n.d.-b).
+Physical abuse is described as the use of physical force that may result in bodily injury, physical pain, functional impairment, or death.
+Physical abuse may include, but is not limited to, acts of violence such as striking (with or without an object), hitting, beating, pushing, shoving, shaking, slapping, kicking, pinching, and burning.
+In addition, inappropriate use of drugs and physical restraints, force-feeding, locking the older adult in a room, and physical punishment of any kind are also examples of physical abuse (CDC, 2020; NIH, 2020).

 What Constitutes Sexual Abuse?

 Sexual abuse is defined as nonconsensual sexual contact of any kind with an elderly or dependent adult.
 Sexual contact with any person incapable of giving consent is also considered sexual abuse.
-It includes, but is not limited to, unwanted touching, all types of sexual assault or battery, such as rape, sodomy, coerced nudity, and sexually explicit photographing (NCEA, n.d.-b).
+It includes, but is not limited to, unwanted touching; all types of sexual assault or battery, such as rape, sodomy; coerced nudity; sexually explicit photographing; and forced viewing of sexually explicit images (NHAC, 2020b).

 What Constitutes Emotional/Psychological Abuse?

 Emotional or psychological abuse is defined as the infliction of anguish, pain, or distress through verbal or nonverbal acts.
-Emotional/psychological abuse includes but is not limited to verbal assaults, insults, threats, intimidation, humiliation, and harassment.
-In addition, treating an older person like an infant; isolating an elderly person from his/her family, friends, or regular activities; giving an older person the “silent treatment”; and enforced social isolation are examples of emotional/psychological abuse (NCEA, n.d.-b).
+Emotional/psychological abuse includes but is not limited to verbal assaults, insults, threats, intimidation, isolation, humiliation, name calling, terrorizing, and harassment.
+In addition, treating an older person like an infant; isolating an elderly person from his/her family, friends, or regular activities; giving an older person the “silent treatment”; and enforced social isolation are examples of emotional/psychological abuse (NHAC, 2020b).